-- (a) Be succinct in articulating positions and mindful of the amount of time being taken up. - (b) Refrain from making additional comments after the vote is taken. - (c) When deciding issues, keep the City's Strategic Plan in mind. - (d) Strive to serve the City at large rather than special interest groups; do not function as an activist.
+- (a) Be succinct in articulating positions and mindful of the amount of time being taken. - (b) Refrain from making additional comments after the vote is taken. - (c) When deciding issues, keep the City's Strategic Plan in mind. - (d) Strive to serve the City at large rather than special interest groups; do not function as an activist.

 City Councilmember Attendance at Commission, Board and Committee Meetings.
-City Councilmembers are periodically encouraged to attend meetings of City commissions, boards and Committees
+City Councilmembers are encouraged to periodically attend meetings of City Commissions, Boards, and Committees.